Caffeinated-Typists/PyWeek-34/README.md

 ## Introduction

 You are a space ranger sent to Planet 8134-F to scope the planet for suitable locations for your civilization to exist.
-However, you must survive against the harsh climate and the alien species living on the planet.
-Do you think you have what it takes to survive?
+Unfortunately, a group of interstellar ravagers have tracked you down and are plotting to steal your resources for themselves.

+Put an end to your adversaries as you find your way through the hostile lands of what's about to be your new home.
+The challenge will only get more difficult as time ticks.

 ## How to run the game locally?
 1. Clone the repository